laurentkempe/blog/source/_drafts/dotnet-aspire-and-dev-container.md

     // 👇🏼 Install .NET Aspire project templates, run inside the container
     // immediately after it has started for the first time "onCreateCommand": "dotnet new install Aspire.ProjectTemplates::9.1.0 --force",
-    // 👇🏼 Restore nugets, when the container is created "postCreateCommand": "dotnet restore",
+    // 👇🏼 Restore NuGet packages when the container is created "postCreateCommand": "dotnet restore",
-    // 👇🏼 Trusting the development certificates, run each time the
+    // 👇🏼 Trust the development certificates, run each time the
     // container is successfully started
     "postStartCommand": "dotnet dev-certs https --trust",
     "customizations": {